 Choosing a Career

 Choosing a job or career is one of the most important decisions of your life.
 If you’re like numerous young people, you don’t know the answer to the big “What do you want to be when you grow up?” question, and you’re stressed about it.
-It's more likely that that's the case if everyone you know is asking you what you want to do.
+That's even more likely to be the case if everyone you know is asking you what you want to do.

-Maybe you have a few ideas about what you’d like to do, but you don’t know whether these ideas are realistic or not.
+Maybe you have a few ideas about what path you’d like to pursue, but you don’t know whether these ideas are realistic or not.

 Maybe you're asking yourself questions such as:

 - Is it best to follow my dreams or is it best to be practical?

 - Can I change my mind or will I be locked into my career choice?

 Deciding on a career isn’t easy.
 If you haven’t figured it out yet, you’re not alone.

 Many freshmen enter college undecided on their major.
 And 30% of college students change their major within three years of enrollment, according to research from the U.S. Department of Education.
 Being undecided or changing your mind is normal.

 Determine Whether Your Dream Can Be a Career